rancher/turtles/docs/adr/0013-self-managed-rancher-cluster.md

 ## Consequences

 - `clusteroperator move` needs to be implemented first
-- Air-gapped scenarios are different depending on the infrastructure providers used, wil need to pay attention to not overlap with provider specific air-gap logic or setup instructions
+- Implementation will be integrated with air-gapped scenarios specific to the infrastructure provider.
 - There is no clear cluster-api contract for self-managing clusters.
 This should not be a problem by design, but it could be improved, for example by preventing self-managed cluster accidental deletion.
 - Different ways of deploying the temporary cluster can be supported.
 One notable example being Rancher Desktop, to make the process accessible to most users.